 Dive right in when trends are hot

-Nostalgic trends are big news this year.
-During the summer, cycling shorts bubbled up to the surface yet again, we couldn't walk down the street without spotting a flash of neon green – think Lil' Kim in a lime bikini on the No Way Out tour circa 1997 – and everyone, but everyone, wanted a pair of minimal sandals.
+Nostalgic trends have been big news for the last few seasons.
+During the height of last summer, cycling shorts bubbled up to the surface yet again, we couldn't walk down the street without spotting a flash of neon green – think Lil' Kim in a lime bikini on the No Way Out tour circa 1997 – and everyone, but everyone, wanted a pair of minimal sandals.

 We're all guilty of riding the trend wave and often the temptation to satisfy our sartorial cravings via the high street is too much to resist.
 But striking while the iron is hot is one of eBay's many benefits.
 Trends really are best shopped secondhand, just make sure to compare prices against the high street to get the most for your money.